 Bet the story is just a figment of his imagination.
 Him dropping names of big channels they’ve worked with won’t change my mind.
 See how he phrased it, it’s “channels that we have worked with.”
 Technically, intern-level work like onetime transcription counts for that, and that’s what they probably did.
 Yeaaaah….

 Anyhow, I’ll list down some deets about his YouTube automation course in Become Viral.
-Besides the eight-week video training, you’ll also get four one-on-one coaching calls, weekly live group coaching calls, 21 DFY templates, and access to an online private community upon signing up.
+Besides the eight-week video training, you’ll also get four one-on-one coaching calls, weekly live group coaching calls, twenty one DFY templates, and access to an online private community upon signing up.

 Don’t get fooled by the number of bonus contents.
 Most of them should be on the main course IMHO.
 In fact, I think you should be getting even more with how pricey this Become Viral’s course is.
 Specifically, Become Viral’s YouTube Business Blueprint cost a whopping $5k.